VenturaNotes/Knowledge/Computer Science/- Coding Problems/Leetcode/Problems/(155) Min Stack.md

 -
 ## Source [^1]
 - ![[Screenshot 2024-10-18 at 1.06.39 AM.png]]
+- First Watch
 	- Must design a stack class that supports 4 operations
 		- push, pop, top value, retrieve minimum element constant time
 	- By default, a [[stack]] data structure supports pushing, popping and getting top value in O(1) time.
 		- Could implement with array or linked list
 	- We end up making two stacks
 		- First stack tells us the values
 		- Second stack tells us what the minimum value we have added so far
+- Second Watch
+	- This is a good design problem
+		- Design a [[stack]] that supports, push, pop, top, and retrieving the minimum element in constant time
+	- By default, a stack can support push, pop, and top in $O(1)$ time
+		- Could implement it with a linked list or with an array
+	- Getting a minimum element in $O(1)$ is not supported by stack by default
+		- Good hint for designing this is to consider each node in the stack having a minimum value
+		- One stack will tell us the values we've added so far in the order we added them
+		- The other stack will tell us what's the minimum value that we have added so far in each position of the stack
+			- When using the "getMin" operation, we're going to be looking at the top of our minimum Stack
 ```python
 class MinStack:
     def __init__(self):